h4x3rotab/dstack-teekit/README.md

-Trusted execution environments make it possible to build private, verifiable web services, but web pages cannot verify they are connected to a TEE, because browsers don't expose certificate information that proves a connection terminates inside the secured environment.
-This means proxies like Cloudflare can trivially see and modify traffic to TEEs forwarded through them, and anyone hosting a TEE app can insert their own TLS proxies to break confidentiality.
+Trusted execution environments make it possible to build private, verifiable web services, but web pages cannot verify they are connected to a TEE.
+This is because browsers don't expose certificate information that proves a connection terminates inside the secured environment, so proxies like Cloudflare can trivially see and modify traffic to TEEs forwarded through them, and anyone hosting a TEE app can insert their own TLS proxies to break confidentiality.

-To work around this, some TEE application hosts use their own proxy in front of the TEE to verify connection integrity, but this requires users to trust the proxy and makes setting up an application harder.
+To work around this, some TEE application hosts use their own proxy in front of the TEE to verify connection integrity, but this requires users to trust the new proxy, and makes setting up applications harder.
 Or, hosts may use certificate log monitoring, but this only happens out-of-band and does not protect the connection between the user and the TEE.